ibm-cloud-docs/cloud-databases/hello-world-tutorial.md

 ## Step 5 (optional): Run the app from a Docker container
 {: #create-instance-tutorial-step-3}

-The first step towards hosting your application from a service like Code Engine is to containerize the app code inside a Docker container and run it from there.
+The first step toward hosting your application from a service like Code Engine is to containerize the app code inside a Docker container and run it from there.

-Make sure you are logged into your Docker account.
+Make sure you are logged in to your Docker account.
 In the database, enter the following command:

 ```sh
 docker build -t database-hello-world:1.0 .